Characterizing Internal Evasion Attacks in Federated Learning: CONCLUSION

-While the use of adversarial training in the context of federated learning has been explored in recent years, such defenses exhibit robustness against black-box transfer attacks and not against attacks crafted by adversarial clients participating in the federated learning system.
-Such adversarial clients possess grey-box information of the learned model and generate effective transfer attacks.
-In this paper, we introduce pFedDef, an adversarial training framework built upon \emph{personalized} federated learning in order to reduce the model information shared between participating clients.
+While the use of adversarial training in the context of federated learning has been explored in recent years, such defenses do not explicitly consider attacks crafted by adversarial clients participating in the federated learning system.
+Depending on the federated learning method employed, such adversarial clients possess grey- or white-box information of the learned model and generate effective internal evasion attacks.
+In this paper, we characterize the impact of these internal evasion attacks on different forms of federated learning and then introduce pFedDef, an adversarial training framework built upon \emph{personalized} federated learning in order to reduce the model information shared between participating clients.
 Compared to existing federated adversarial training methods, pFedDef significantly increases robustness to internal transfer attacks while maintaining robustness against external black-box attacks.
-Moving forward, we can examine the use of smart local tuning methods to reduce attack transfer rates between federated clients with similar data distributions, as well as finding defenses for personalized federated learning systems against Sybil attacks.
-For example, adapting new byzantine robust aggregation methods may further increase pFedDef's robustness in different federated learning settings.
+Moving forward, we can examine the use of smart local tuning methods to reduce attack transfer rates between federated clients with similar data distributions, as well as finding defenses for personalized federated learning systems against Sybil attacks, e.g., new byzantine robust aggregation methods.